Julián Calero: Career

 Calero was appointed assistant of Porto on 7 May 2014, behind Lopetegui.
 On 15 June 2016, he joined Fernando Hierro's staff at Real Oviedo.

 On 3 July 2017, Calero was appointed manager of Navalcarnero in the third division.
 He led the club to a sixth position during the campaign, finishing two points shy of the play-offs.

 Calero joined Hierro's staff at the Spain national team on 13 June 2018, being named his assistant.
 On 1 July of the following year, he took over Rayo Majadahonda, freshly relegated from Segunda División, but was dismissed on 3 March 2020, as the club were six points off the play-offs.

-On 30 June 2020, Calero was named manager of fellow third level side Burgos, and led the side back to Segunda División after 19 years.
+On 30 June 2020, Calero was named manager of fellow third-level side Burgos, and led the side back to Segunda División after 19 years.
 He made his professional level debut as a player or manager on 15 August 2021 in a 1–0 loss at Sporting de Gijón.

 On 17 May 2023, after leading the club to two consecutive eleventh-place finishes, Calero announced he would departure Burgos at the end of the season.
 On 25 September, he replaced Víctor Sánchez at the helm of Cartagena also in the second division.

 On 6 June 2024, after avoiding relegation with the Efesé, Calero announced his departure from the club, and two days later, he took over at fellow second division side Levante.
+He led the Granotes to a top tier promotion as champions, but was sacked on 30 November 2025, with the club in the relegation zone.

+On 11 June 2026, Calero returned to Oviedo to become their new manager in the second division.